 Liquid detergent has a very low chance of clogging your drains unless you use an excessive quantity.
-One important factor to consider when determining whether a particular soap poses a clog risk is it's chemical composition.
-There are a few main chemical classes which can help you identify the potency of any detergent product you decide to use.
+One important factor to consider when determining whether a particular soap poses a clog risk is its chemical composition.
+There are a few main chemical classes that can help you identify the potency of any detergent product you decide to use.

 Main Chemical Classes for Liquid Detergent: